strikles/blog/content/post/19-june-2020/index.md

 07:41am - attempt to force castration via noxious stimuli focused on my genitals.

 07:42am - Attempt to force me to commit suicide by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my right inner ear.

+07:43am - Attempt to force me to commit suicide by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my right inner ear.

+07:43am - attempt to force castration via noxious stimuli focused on my genitals.

+07:43am - Attempt to force me to commit suicide by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my right inner ear.